Entropy of convex functions on $R^d$: Introduction

-\end{corollary} The following theorem implies the sharpness of Theorem~\ref{thm2}: at least for the case when $\Omega$ is the closed unit ball in $\R^d$, and $p\ne \frac{d}{d-1}$, the upper bound in Corollary~\ref{corollary} is optimal, which in turn implies that the upper bound in Theorem~\ref{thm2} is optimal, and the dependence on $m$ in Theorem~\ref{thm1} (ii) is optimal. \begin{theorem} If $\Omega$ is the closed unit ball in $\R^d$, then there exists a constant $c_2$ dependent only on $d$ and $p$ such that for all $0<\eps < 1$,
+The following theorem implies the sharpness of Theorem~\ref{thm3} at least for the case when $\Omega$ is the closed unit ball in $\R^d$, $r=\infty$ and $p\ne \frac{d}{d-1}$. \begin{theorem} If $\Omega$ is the closed unit ball in $\R^d$, then there exists a constant $c_2$ dependent only on $d$ and $p$ such that for all $0<\eps < 1$,

-where $\beta=\max\{(d-1)p/2, d/2\}$. \end{theorem}
+where $\gamma=\max\{(d-1)p/2, d/2\}$. \end{theorem}

+\begin{remark} Because Theorem~\ref{thm3} is built upon Theorem~\ref{thm2}, which is again based on Theorem~\ref{thm1} (ii), Theorem~\ref{thm4} indicates that in some cases, the linear dependence on $m$ in the upper bound in Theorem~\ref{thm1} (ii) is optimal.
+A more concrete example is the regular $(m+2)$-gon in $\R^2$.
+By the end of this paper, we will show that for this $\Omega$, there exists a constant $c_2$ such that for $0<\eps\le \frac14 m^{-2}$,

+\end{remark} In general, however, the lower bound should depend on the geometry of the set $\Omega$, and cannot be simply captured by the minimum number of $d$-simplices required in a triangulation.